tanaes/whopping_Voron_mods/kinematic_bed/README.md

 ### Step 2: Assemble front mount

 First, sandwich two M5x16 dowel pins together and secure with M3x8 BHCS nuts.
 Tighten maybe 1/2 turn past finger snug.
-Don't overtighten -- you don't want to strip the aluminum threads!
+Don't overtighten--you don't want to strip the aluminum threads!

 <img src="./Images/front_sandwich.png" width=400>

-Next, use the M3x12 BHCS to loosely attach a hammer tnut as shown.
+Next, use the M3x14 BHCS to loosely attach a hammer tnut as shown.

 <img src="./Images/front_tnuts.png" width=400>

 Finally, line the bottom front piece square against the front edge of the extrusion.
-Use the existing channel nut from the stock mounts for the other M3x12 BHCS, then tighten both of them.
+Use the existing channel nut from the stock mounts for the other M3x14 BHCS, then tighten both of them.

 <img src="./Images/front_attach.png" width=400>